tomblancdev/code-workspaces/Django/tips.md

 ## PowerShell Issues

-Use this into the project folder
+Use this command into the project folder as administrator.
 ```PS1
 Set-ExecutionPolicy Unrestricted -Force
 ```